TagNakamoto/startup/README.md

 4. **React** - Account for user input and interaction (buttons, inputs, results)

-5. **Web Service** - Connecting to an API that checks answers against a database of properties
+5. **Web Service** - Answer checker will load a quote from the "Zen Quotes" API to encourage the students.

 6. **Authentication** - Allowing students and teachers to log in or create accounts.